 When you have a setback, particularly one that feels unjust, it’s tempting to make excuses, play the blame game, adopt a victim mentality or internalise others’ negative opinions about you.
 Instead, try viewing adversity as a blessing in disguise.
 The friends who ditched you might have led you down the wrong path or prevented you from finding the right social group.
 That promotion might have been a nightmare.
 Maybe now you’ll take more risks at work and leave a greater legacy.
 Or perhaps you’ll summon the courage to do something entirely different.
 Getting knocked down can paralyse you or it can fuel you.
 Don’t leave that to chance.

-Phyllis Fagell is a licensed clinical professional counsellor (LCPC) and is the school counsellor at Sheridan School in Washington, D.C.
-Phyllis also works as a psychotherapist at Chrysalis Group in Bethesda, MD, and the author of ‘Middle School Matters’ (Da Capo Press, forthcoming August 2019).
+Phyllis Fagell is a licensed clinical professional counsellor (LCPC) and is the school counsellor at Sheridan School in Washington, DC.
 She is a frequent contributor to The Washington Post and writes the Career Confidential column for PDK International.
 She runs her own blog and tweets @Pfagell